Inland Valley Humane Society

-Chino Hills now requires that all dogs over the age of four months must be microchipped.
+Chino Hills requires all dogs over four months old to be microchipped.
 Contact your veterinarian, local animal rescue organizations, pet store, or the Inland Valley Humane Society to have your dog microchipped.
 The cost is approximately $30 to insert and register a microchip.

 Dogs must be kept on a leash at ALL times, except when on your own property.